nesquena/gitdocs/README.md

 The best part is that giving this a try is quick and easy.

+## Quick Start

+Gitdocs monitors any number of directories for changes and keeps them automatically synced.
+You can either add existing git directories to be watched or have gitdocs pull down a repository for you.

+There are plenty of great git hosting providers to safely store your data and you can trust the data is stored securely.
+If you want a private repo to use with gitdocs, we recommend you check out [BitBucket](https://bitbucket.org/) which provides free private git repos after registration.

+To get started with gitdocs and a secure private bitbucket repo:

+ - `gem install gitdocs`
+ - `gitdocs start`
+ -  Login to [BitBucket](https://bitbucket.org/) and add a new private repo named 'docs'
+ - `git create ~/Documents/gitdocs https://username@bitbucket.org/username/docs.git`

+There you go!
+Now just edit and add files to the directory and they will be automatically synchronized across all gitdocs-enabled clients.

 ## Installation

 Requires ruby and rubygems.
 Install as a gem: